Post-Promotion Advancement and Career Exploration (PACE)

 I’m planning to be on leave/sabbatical during part or all of the year.
 Can I still participate?

 Yes!
 In fact, this might be an ideal time to focus on your career goals.
-You need not be physically present on campus to participate in the coaching pilot.
+You need not be physically present on campus to participate in the program.

 I am eligible for PACE, but I already have an established relationship with a coach.
 What are my options?